 Effect of catch-up contributions

 In determining whether you have exceeded the 402(g) limit, you can consider any catch-up contributions that you are eligible to make under IRC Section 414(v).
-Your catch-up contribution limit for 2019 is $6,000.
+Your catch-up contribution limit for 2019 is $6,000 ($6,500 in 2020).
 You are eligible to make a catch-up contribution if your plan provides for catch-up contributions and you are at least 50 years old by the end of the calendar year during which the contribution is made.
-Your total allowable deferrals including catch-up contributions for 2019 is $25,000.
+Your total allowable deferrals including catch-up contributions for 2019 is $25,000 ($26,000 in 2020).